 The corporate governance guidelines provide independence standards generally consistent with the New York Stock Exchange listing standards.
 These standards specify the criteria by which the independence of the Company's Directors will be determined and require the Board annually to determine affirmatively that each independent Director has no material relationship with the Company other than as a Director.
 The Board has adopted the standards set out in the corporate governance guidelines, which are posted within the Corporate Governance section of the Company's website at https://investors.curtisswright.com/governance/governance-documents, for its evaluation of the materiality of any Director relationship with the Company.
 To assist in the Board's determination, each Director completed a questionnaire designed to identify any relationship that could affect the Director's independence.
-Based on the responses received from the Directors to the questionnaires and the standards described above, the Board has determined that the following nominees for Directors are "independent" as required by the New York Stock Exchange listing standards and the Board's corporate governance guidelines: Dean M. Flatt, S. Marce Fuller, Bruce D. Hoechner, Glenda J. Minor, John B. Nathman, Robert J. Rivet, and Peter C. Wallace.
-Mr. Adams and Ms. Bamford do not meet the corporate governance quidelines independence test and NYSE independence listing standards due to their current positions as Executive Chairman and President and Chief Executive Officer of the Company, respectively.
-The Board has also determined that Anthony J. Moraco, a non-Director nominee, is "independent" as required by the New York Stock Exchange listing standards and the Board's corporate governance guidelines.
+Based on the responses received from the Directors to the questionnaires and the standards described above, the Board has determined that the following nominees for Directors are "independent" as required by the New York Stock Exchange listing standards and the Board's corporate governance guidelines: Dean M. Flatt, S. Marce Fuller, Bruce D. Hoechner, Glenda J. Minor, Anthony J. Moraco, John B. Nathman, Robert J. Rivet, and Peter C. Wallace.
+Mr. Adams and Ms. Bamford do not meet the corporate governance guidelines independence test and NYSE independence listing standards due to their current positions as Executive Chairman and President and Chief Executive Officer of the Company, respectively.
 In making the determination that Messrs.
 Flatt and Wallace are "independent", the Board considered the fact that these Directors are presently a director of certain entities in which the Company at various times has purchased goods and/or services.
 The Board determined that this relationship as a director is not material and, thus, did not affect their independence, because each of them do not participate in the day-to-day management of those entities, and do not receive any remuneration as a result of the goods and/or services being sold.
 Moreover, the transactions involved payments that are individually and in the aggregate immaterial to the revenues of each entity and the expenses of the Company.
 There were no other transactions, relationships, or arrangements not otherwise disclosed that were considered by the Board of Directors in determining whether any of the Directors are independent.